Here’s a Marketing Strategy that Works for Small Architects and Contractors

 The world does not buy the best pizza or best hamburgers or even elect the best qualified Presidents but Pizza Hutt, McDonald's and Trump ar all making money because they are better marketers.
 Click To Tweet

-But when you do think about marketing, the things that come to mind are expensive.
-Spending $20,000 on a new website, $300 per month on Google ads, or $1,000 for a magazine spread might not be in the cards for your budget.
+Spending $20,000 on a new website, $300 per month on Google ads, or $1,000 for a magazine spread might not be feasible for your budget.

-Before diving into the specific tactics, let’s take one step back and think about what marketing is and what we try to achieve with it.
+Before delving into the specific tactics, let’s take a step back and think about what marketing is and what we try to achieve with it.

 Advertising can be a part of marketing, yes.
 But I think it’s a very bad marketing channel for small architects and contractors.
 (More on this below.)